PranavRS18/battle-4/README.md

 * Click-based column selection
 * Hover indication with live highlighting
 * Full win detection logic for all directions
+* Names and Scores are stored across sessions (Can Reset Scores and Change Names)

 ### Power-Ups